avtara/km-automation/README.md

-# Bedrock-TS
+# km-automation

-Generate independent campus reports into csv files automatically
+Generate Kampus Merdeka reports into csv files automatically

 ## About This Project